f5devcentral/f5-automation-labs/docs/class1/module1/lab3.rst

 #.
 Notice that we a performing a PATCH operation to admin user
    Resource.
-Modify the JSON body to update the password to the value “newadmin” and click the ‘Send’ button.
+Modify the JSON body to update the password to the value “Newadmin” and click the ‘Send’ button.

    |image27|